Meet Sarah Kennan, the Woman Behind La Leona 100% Agave Spirit

-Meet Sarah Kennan, a lady whose love and passion for high quality spirits has led her on a trip from Cape Town to Mexico and all around the Karoo.
-She’s learnt from the masters and is now distilling spirits from locally grown agave.
+Meet Sarah Kennan, a lady whose love and passion for high-quality spirits has led her on a trip from Cape Town to Mexico and all around the Karoo.
+She’s learnt from the masters and is now distilling spirits from locally grown agave, creating the brand La Leona.
 We chat to Sarah to find out a bit more about what drives this unique passion of hers…

 I was born and raised in Zimbabwe; I then attended University in Australia but have always loved South Africa and Mexico.
 I am simply creating a product that brings those two loves together.